Xrayez/godot-editor-plugin-tools/README.md

 where `self` is an `EditorPlugin`.

-## Examples
+### Examples
 ```
 button.icon = utils.get_editor_icon('Add')
 ```

 ## License

-The utility class and all other files of this repository are distributed under the MIT license (see the [LICENSE.md](LICENSE.md) file).
+Unless otherwise specified, the files in this repository are distributed under the MIT license (see the [LICENSE.md](LICENSE.md) file).